torioyoshiko/github-search/README.md

 # github-search
-A simple task, its allows you to search github repositories.
+It's a simple react project, its allows you to search github repositories.

 # Demo
  https://torioyoshiko.github.io/github-search/